numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 1. The special handling of NumPy scalars/0-D arrays as well as the value inspection can be very surprising to users,
 2. The value-inspection logic is much harder to explain and implement.
-   It is further harder to make it available to user defined DTypes through :ref:`NEP 42 <NEP42>`.
+   It is further harder to make it available to user-defined DTypes through :ref:`NEP 42 <NEP42>`.
    Currently, this leads to a dual implementation of a new and an old (value sensitive) system.
 Fixing this will greatly simplify the internal logic